 her grandchildren.
-Many of them fondly referred to Aileen as "mamaw" or "Mam Maw as "marmaw" or "Mam Maw Candy."
-She is survived by her closely knit family, which includes her children: Barbara (Dennis) Green, Debbie Fugate, Peggy (Ron) Griffin, and Rodney (Tina) Green, all of Michigan City, and Jenny Cyphers of La Porte; her grandchildren: Jeremy, Don, Nick, Bryan, Alec, Michael, Elizabeth, Lee, Nicole, and Amanda; 17 great-grandchildren; her sister Nebraska King of Cleveland, Ohio; several nieces and nephews also survive, as well as her special friends: Dorthula Spangler of Kentucky, and Doffie Hall of West Virginia.
-She also leaves behind her special dogs; Chico and Baby.

-In addition to her husband and parents, she was preceded in death by her brothers: Raymond Cook, Minas Cook, and Nelson Cook; and her daughter-in-law, Pamela May Green.

-Funeral services were held
+Many of them fondly referred to Aileen as "mamaw" or "Mam Maw Candy.
+She is survived by her closely knit family, which includes her children: Barbara (Dennis) Amm, Donald (Debbie) Green, Debbie Fugate, Peggy (Ron) Griffin, and Rodney (Tina) Green, all of Michigan City, and Jenny Cyphers of La Porte; her grandchildren: Jeremy, Don, Nick, Bryan, Alec, Michael, Elizabeth, Lee, Nicole, and Amanda; 17 great-grandchildren; her sister Nebraska King of Cleveland, Ohio; several nieces and nephews also survive, as well as her special friends: Dorthula Spangler of Kentucky, and Doffie Hall of West Virginia.
+She also leaves behind her special dogs: Chico and Baby.
+In addition to her husband and parents, she was preceded in death by her brothers: Raymond Cook, Minas Cook, and Nelson Cook; and her daughter-in-law, Pamela May Funeral services were held Tuesday, October 20, at 1:00 p.m., at the Carlisle Funeral Home.
+The Family greeted relatives and friends from 11:00 a.m. until time of service on Tuesday at the funeral home.
+Burial was in Greenwood Cemetery.

-Green.

-Funeral services were held

-Tuesday, October 20, at 1:00

-p.m., at the Carlisle Funeral

-Home.
-The Family greeted relatives and friends from 11:00

-a.m. until time of service on

-Tuesday at the funeral home.

-Burial was in Greenwood

-Cemetery.